There are a few major free pain programs out there for Mad - Paintbrush and HeliosPaint are two of the most notable.

 If Paintbrush doesn't quite offer enough for you, and you don't mind working on a Java app, HeliosPaint might be for you but doodlers may be better off sticking with something simpler.

-- Greater line width support.
+- New image filters.
+Greater line width support.
+New selection tool.